P-p-H-d/mlib/README.md

 Pop the element from `*a` and set `*el` with it if an element to be available (return true in this case).
 Otherwise return false.
 This method is created only if the `POP` operator is defined.
+If `a` is a NULL pointer, it returns false.

 ##### `bool name_try_pop_move(sub_type *, name_t *)`

 Pop the element from `*a` and initialize `*el` with it, stealing as much resource as possible, if an element is available (return true in this case).
 Otherwise return false.
 This method is created only if the `POP_MOVE` operator is defined.
+If `a` is a NULL pointer, it returns false.

 ##### `int name_apply(name_t *a, int (*callback(void *data, sub_type*), void *data)`